2019 Healthcare Heroes

 Medical Director, Thoracic Intensive Care Unit | Intermountain Medical Center

-Dr. Brad Rasmussen stands out among physicians who care for patients that present critical cardiac illness.
-A pulmonary critical care physician, Dr. Rasmussen developed the Cardiovascular Critical Care Medicine (CCM) program for the Intermountain Heart Institute and has been part of the UTAH Cardiac Transplant Program since it began in the mid-1980s, which has since evolved to offering mechanical heart pumps to patients with failing hearts.
-Pioneering the innovation that has brought these therapies forward, Dr. Rasmussen has become an integral part in offering management to critically ill patients.
+Dr. Brad Rasmusson stands out among physicians who care for patients that present critical cardiac illness.
+A pulmonary critical care physician, Dr. Rasmusson developed the Cardiovascular Critical Care Medicine (CCM) program for the Intermountain Heart Institute and has been part of the UTAH Cardiac Transplant Program since it began in the mid-1980s, which has since evolved to offering mechanical heart pumps to patients with failing hearts.
+Pioneering the innovation that has brought these therapies forward, Dr. Rasmusson has become an integral part in offering management to critically ill patients.

 John DeGrey, MBA